eliemichel/LilySurfaceScraper/README.md

 ## Installation

-Download the [last release](https://github.com/eliemichel/LilySurfaceScrapper/releases/latest), then in Blender, go to `Edit > Preferences`, `Add-on`, `Install`, browse to the zip file.
+Download the [latest release](https://github.com/eliemichel/LilySurfaceScrapper/releases/latest), then in Blender, go to `Edit > Preferences`, `Add-on`, `Install`, browse to the zip file.

 Make that you have ticked the small checkbox next to "Import: Lily Surface Scrapper", otherwise the add-on will not be active.